🌿 Discover the Amazon in 3D: A Journey Through the Forest and the Climate Crisis 🌍

 This model is more than a map — it’s a call to action.
 A tool for education, engagement, and climate justice.
 Come see it in person and imagine a different future, built in dialogue with the voices of the forest.

 The 3D Amazon model was first exhibited at the Federal University of Pelotas (UFPel) in southern Brazil from 21 to 31 July 2025.
-The exhibition, titled Territories in Transition: The Amazon Facing the Climate Crisis, aimed to present the co-designed outcomes of our fieldwork with Indigenous communities and to illustrate how climate change is reshaping everyday life in the Amazon.
-Its objective was to engage students, academics, and the wider public in Pelotas in discussions about water scarcity, food insecurity, and the urgent need for participatory climate strategies grounded in Indigenous knowledge.
+The exhibition, titled Territories in Transition: The Amazon Facing the Climate Crisis, aimed to present the co-designed outcomes of our research and to illustrate how climate change is reshaping everyday life in the Amazon.
+Its objective was to engage students, academics, and the wider public in Pelotas in discussions about water scarcity, food insecurity, and the urgent need for participatory climate strategies.